This post answers a series of tough questions about this vital and indispensable doctrine.

 It says, “Praise be to the God and Father of our Lord Jesus Christ” (cf. 2 Cor.
 1:3 and 1 Pet.
 1:3).
 It seems that Jesus has a God, so how can he be a true God on the same plane as the Father?

 It is vital to understand the persons and the essence in the Trinity and to keep them distinct.
 Three persons, Father, Son, and Holy Spirit, are within the one God and all share his one essence.
-The three persons have different roles, and in these roles the Son is subordinate to the Father.
+The three persons have different roles, and in these roles, particularly during and after the Incarnation. the Son is submissive to the Father.
 Some call this the economical Triunity—how the three persons relate to his creation, redemption and to us in their roles.
-All three are equal in one essence, but the Son is subordinate to the Father in the Son’s roles.
+All three are equal in one essence, but the Son is submissive to the Father in the Son’s roles.
 Paul’s verses confirm these distinctions (and so does Peter’s).

 Also, the Son has God as his Father in the Son’s human nature.
 Father God is the Father and God of the Lord Jesus Christ in the Son’s human nature.